oracle/graal/substratevm/DEBUGINFO.md

 The *info* section includes details of all compiled Java methods.

-The *abbrev* sectio defines the layout of records in the info section that describe Java files (compilation units) and methods.
+The *abbrev* section defines the layout of records in the info section that describe Java files (compilation units) and methods.

 The *ranges* section details the start and end addresses of method